jl908069/GUMsley_Sum/mdata/GUM_conversation_lambada.md

         	and goes along his toes,
         	and then up,
         	and is just doing like that.

+JAMIE:  	Ooh.

-        	I figured,
+HAROLD: 	I figured,
 		oh,
-        	they must know each other.
+        	they must know each other very well.

 JAMIE:  	Ooh.

-HAROLD: 	very well,
+HAROLD: 	Very well, in fact.
-        	in fact .

 PETE:   	Mhm.